logicalcyber/dell-xps-15-7590-dual-boot-arch-linux/Readme.md

 Change Windows to use UTC time [following this guide](https://wiki.archlinux.org/index.php/System_time#UTC_in_Windows)

 **Step 5**
 Turn off UEFI secure boot and change "Fastboot" to "Thorough".
 While booting your machine press `F2` when you see the Dell logo.
-When the BIOS loads up select "Secure Boot" -> "Secure Boot Enable" and untick the box on that screen.
+When the BIOS loads up select "Secure Boot" -> "Secure Boot Enable" and deslect the box on that screen.
 Then select "POST Behaviour" -> "Fastboot" and change from "Minimal" to "Thorough".

 **Step 6**
 Change SATA mode to "AHCI" in BIOS by [following this guide](https://triplescomputers.com/blog/uncategorized/solution-switch-windows-10-from-raidide-to-ahci-operation/)